mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+The Keras implementation of my model can be found in model.py.
+model.h5 is a saved Keras model containing a version of my trained network that reliably steers the car all the way around the track in my tests.

+video.mp4 shows model.h5 in action.

+Rubric points are addressed individually below.

 [//]: # (Image References)